coderiekelt/powerui/README.md

 # PowerUI 2 (Bleeding Edge)

 Hello!
 Welcome to the bleeding edge PowerUI 2 project.
 This repository doesn't currently contain a stable branch - it's simply the absolute latest commits in order to bring you the latest code as fast as possible.
-One does not simply make an web browser, *but let's do it anyway!*
+One does not simply make a web browser, *but let's do it anyway!*

 ## Down Features